 There are two types of search advertising:

 - Pay-per-click (PPC).
 You bid for position and pay each time someone clicks through to your website.
-You have a lot of control the ads, their search position, and the landing page the ads go to.
+You have more control of the ads, their search position, and the landing page the ads go to.

 - Search-engine-optimization (SEO).
 These listing are free and are based on how Google views the relevancy of your content as it relates to the search.
 Attaining page 1 rank takes more time, and it requires that you add fresh content to your website regularly.

 Also, you need to set-up and rank for Google My Business.
 This is the maps listing and review platform Google uses for geo-targeted searches.
 It’s a free listing you can optimize with your descriptions and by getting customer reviews.